5655 College Avenue

 PROFESSIONAL AFFILIATIONS, TRAINING, & EXPERIENCE

-I began my career over 20 years ago as a volunteer counselor on an emergency room crisis team, which fueled my passion to help others and directed me toward psychology.
-Much of my professional life has been devoted to working with individuals with diagnostically complex disorders, and their families.
+I began my career over 30 years ago as a volunteer counselor on an emergency room crisis team, which fueled my passion to help others and directed me toward a career in psychology.
+Much of my professional life has been devoted to working with individuals with diagnostically complex and co-occurring disorders, and their families.
 I provide both short- and long-term treatment interventions for a range of issues, including anxiety, depression, mood instability, self-harmful and parasuicidal behaviors, post-traumatic stress, dissociative reactions, and relationship and family conflicts.
-I have worked in inpatient, outpatient, and residential treatment programs, including facilitating patients' transitions across settings.
+I have worked in inpatient, outpatient, and residential treatment programs, including facilitating patients' transitions across these settings.
 I believe in a "lifelong learning" approach to professional training and expertise, and I am committed to bringing the most effective treatments available to my work with patients.

 At the New York State Department of Mental Health, I was trained and certified by Boystown to facilitate development of social and parenting skills for adolescent inpatients and their families, as well as to train and supervise other staff in delivering these services.
 In 2003 I completed the Dialectical Behavior Therapy (DBT) Intensive Training sequence with Dr. Marsha Linehan, Dr. Alan Fruzzetti, and other Behavioral Tech clinicians.
-My additional training in this area includes Dr. Alec Miller's interactive workshops for applying DBT with adolescents and families.
-DBT currently is the only treatment consistently proven in controlled research studies to reduce suicidal risk and self-harmful behaviors, and I have considerable experience doing individual DBT Therapy and Skills Training with adolescents and adults from diverse backgrounds.
-I am certified by Dr. Edna Foa and associates at the University of Pennsylvania School of Medicine in Prolonged Exposure Therapy, which has extensive empirical support for its efficacy in treating Post-Traumatic Stress Disorder.
+My training in this area also includes Dr. Alec Miller's interactive workshops for applying DBT with adolescents and families.
+DBT currently is the only treatment consistently proven in controlled research studies to reduce suicidal risk and self-harmful behaviors, and I have extensive experience doing individual DBT Therapy and Skills Training with adolescents and adults from diverse backgrounds.
+I am certified by Dr. Edna Foa and associates at the University of Pennsylvania School of Medicine in Prolonged Exposure Therapy, which has empirical support for its efficacy in treating Post-Traumatic Stress Disorder.
 In May 2009 I completed an intensive training course in Cognitive Behavioral Analysis System of Psychotherapy (CBASP), Dr. Jim McCullough's evidence-based treatment for chronic depression.
+I also have received training in Acceptance and Commitment Therapy (ACT) from Dr. Steven Hayes, and Compassion-Focused Therapy (CFT) from Dr. Paul Gilbert.

 5655 College Avenue